Fresh, real-world examples plus expert tactics small businesses can borrow

 Brand voice example #2: Moxy Hotels

-Moxy’s brand voice is evident: Modern, trendy, youthful and fun—it’s instantly clear that they are all about millennials.
+They’re modern, trendy, youthful and fun—it’s instantly clear that they’re all about millennials.

 As an added bonus, in a sea of hotel options, they’re actually memorable.
 Put another way: This is copywriting for millennials done right.

-So if you’re searching for an example of a brand that successfully speaks its clients’ language, look no further than Moxy Hotels.
+If you’re searching for an example of a brand that successfully speaks its clients’ language, look no further than Moxy Hotels.

 Moxy Hotels: Modern, trendy, youthful, and fun